Joao-Ex-Machina/IST-CInte/Project_1/report/report.md

 ## Neural Network

 To build our neural network model, we started by generating a random dataset with 10,000 rows.
 This dataset was processed using the Fuzzy System, which provided the input features for the neural network.
+After observing the dataset, we notice that the dataset was imbalenced there were a lot more values between (0.34,1) then (-0.33,0.33).
+So to balenced it out, we duplicated the entries of the values between (-0.33,0.33).

 The dataset was then split into three subsets: 70% of the data was allocated for training, 15% for validation, and the remaining 15% for testing.
 The training set was used to train the neural network through cross-validation, ensuring that the model generalized well across different splits of the data.
 After completing cross-validation, we used the validation set to fine-tune and identify the optimal hyperparameters for the neural network.
 Finally, we evaluated the model's performance on the test set to assess its final predictive accuracy.

+Them we define a threshold to classify the regression output into 3 classes: Increase (0.34,1) , Maintain (-0.33,0.33) and Decrease (-1, -0.34).

 ### Architecture